 The COVID-19 Respond Team have been everywhere - in the rural villages, medical centres and hospitals - distributing the 'Food and Essentials' packages.

-Hundreds of packs have been given to families of daily wage earners and floating labourers who have not been able to work.
+Thousands of packs have been given to families of daily wage earners and floating labourers who have not been able to work.
 "The very poor, destitute and daily labourers have no work and have no food."
 Dr Sujit Brahmochary.

 Rural village mothers

 "700 rural villages - mothers from these villages are members of IIMC - some in our Woman Peace Council, some run little businesses with our microcredit loan which are now no longer active because of the 100% lockdown.
 Most of them have been living on their daily earnings from 'hand to mouth'.
 They are the ones who are suffering the most and are unable to even have 2 meals a day."